masa8/hello_eagle/README.md

  Select Wire Button and connect them by  clicking to draw and double-clicking for finishing
  Click Generate/Swicth To Board Button
 ## Make a board
- Put elements within the aria
+ Put elements within the area
  Select AutoRoute Button and Click Continue..
+Button
-Button and Click End Job Button
+ Click End Job Button
+ Click Info Button and Click red line on the draweing area
+ Change Width to 0.04
+ Click Grid
+ Change the size to 0.04
+ Select On from Display section
+ Click Rect
+ Click on drawing area to draw 0.08x0.08 Rect.
+ Move them to PAD positions to make it easy to solder.

  Save
 ## Export
 Click excellon.cam from CAM Jobs on Control Panel